-The winter season may bring frigid weather, gray skies, and discomfort at times, but it also offers thrilling activities such as skiing.
-Nothing will get you more in the spirit of the season than a good ski trip; there’s snow everywhere, and you’re engulfed in environments that live for the winter.
+The winter season may bring frigid weather, gray skies, and discomfort at times, but it also offers thrilling activities such as skiing and snowboarding.
+Nothing will get you more in the spirit of the season than a good ski trip—there’s snow everywhere, and you’re engulfed in environments that live for the winter.
 A quality ski trip not only serves as a nice distraction but a friendly reminder that the winter season is still a good time.
-Yet when you think of New Jersey, skiing is probably about the last thing that comes to mind.
+Yet, when you think of New Jersey, skiing is probably the last thing that comes to mind.
 Not to worry, that doesn’t mean New Jerseyans are out of luck.
 We’ve created a list of the best ski trips near New Jersey.

 In what follows, you’ll find several ski resorts and mountains that are a manageable drive from the Garden State.
-Each of these is no more than about a three-hour drive away, give or take, and some are even closer than that.
-You’ll find these locations have prepared thoroughly to adhere to safe COVID protocols, and most are offering unseen discounts on ski passes.
-With that being said, let’s take a look!
+Each of these is no more than a three-hour drive away, give or take, and some are even closer than that.
+With that being said, lets take a look!

 Ski Trips Near New Jersey